CARE Act Overview

 Senate Bill (SB) 1338 (Chapter 319, Statutes of 2022) established the Community Assistance, Recovery, and Empowerment (CARE) Act to provide community-based behavioral health services and support to Californians living with untreated schizophrenia spectrum or other psychotic disorders and who meet specific criteria.
 The CARE Act is intended as an intervention for the most severely impaired Californians to prevent avoidable psychiatric hospitalizations, incarceration, and Lanterman-Petris-Short (LPS) Mental Health conservatorship.
 SB 1338 created a phased approach to CARE Court implementation throughout California.

 The CARE Act is based on evidence which demonstrates that many people can stabilize, begin healing, and exit homelessness in less restrictive, community-based care settings.
-To achieve these results, the CARE Court will place individuals on a court-ordered CARE plan for up to 12-months, with the possibility of 12-month extension.
+To achieve these results, the CARE Act will place individuals on a court-ordered CARE plan for up to 12-months, with the possibility of 12-month extension.

 For more background information, please visit the following pages: